lyyxx3/wargames2024-writeups/forensic/Oh Man.md

 <br>
 <br>
 <br>
-Now, we have finally got all the values we need to crack the NT Password.
+Now, we have finally got all the values we need to crack the NT Password. <br>
+`eeeee`